duong-se/shared-bike/README.md

 I try to log the event from:
 1. start and end handler methods
 1. start and end in use cases methods
-1. log the error and return a wrapper error message for user to make sure the internal log error or sensitive data not show to the customer
+1. log the error and return a wrapper error message for the user to make sure the internal log error or sensitive data not show to the customer

 ## Tech stacks
 ### Backend